sjy-1995/STAN-OSFGR-code/README.md

 # STAN-OSFGR-code
 This is the code for our paper: "Spatial-Temporal Attention Network for Open-Set Fine-Grained Image Recognition", which is under preview of a journal.
 The authors of this paper are Jiayin Sun, Hong Wang, and Qiulei Dong.
 The code is based on `https://github.com/sgvaze/osr_closed_set_all_you_need` [1]

+## Environments
 The code is configured by PyTorch 1.7.1, torchvision 0.8.2, Python 3.7.7.

+## Datasets Preparation
+### Stanford-Cars
+Please download the original Stanford-Cars datasets from `https://ai.stanford.edu/~jkrause/cars/car_dataset.html`,  put the dataset in the "./dataset/stanford_cars" folder, and run the two steps in "process.py" in the subfolder "./dataset/stanford_cars/"  for processing the format.

+### CUB
+Please download the dataset from `http://www.vision.caltech.edu/visipedia/CUB-200.html`

+### Aircraft
+Please download the dataset from `https://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/`

 To train the model on the CUB/Aircraft datasets, run: